 In warm climates, Torenia can be direct seeded outdoors, about 1 week before your last expected frost date.

 Torenia plants are also widely available in most garden centers.

 Transplanting: Torenia don't like being transplanted, so it's best to plant them in the peat or paper pots in which they were seeded until they are planted outdoors.
 To prevent disturbing the roots when you move them to the garden, you can plant them pot and all.
 Always harden off the plants gradually, before placing outside.

-Aside from keeping Torenia well watered, there isn't much maintenance necessary.
+Aside from keeping Torenia well watered and fed, there isn't much maintenance necessary.
 There's really no need to deadhead.
 They'll keep on blooming unless they get too hot to set buds.

 Pests & Problems of Torenia